Fung Kat Heung: Shum Residence or the "General House"

-The building known as "General House" (上將府主樓) was built by Shen Hongying, a warlord of the Kwangxi clique (桂系) during the warlord period (1912-1928) of the Chinese Republic.
+The building known as "General House" (上將府主樓) was built by Shen Hongying, a warlord of the Guangxi clique (桂系) during the warlord period (1912-1928) of the Chinese Republic.
 Shen Hongying was born in 1871 and moved to Luorong (雒容) of Guangxi from Enping of Guangdong.
 He had been a bandit and later became a prefecture officer (管帶) in the Qing government.
 He then served at the Republic government and was promoted to a number of posts, eventually became defence commissioner in the two provinces.
-He was the Commander-in-Chief of the Frontier Defence of the Third Route Army of Guangdong and Guangxi (粵桂邊防第三路軍總司令), had armed confrontations with the renowned generals Pai Chung-hsi and Li Tsung-jen in 1925, and later fled to Hong Kong.
+He was the Commander-in-Chief of the Frontier Defence of the Third Route Army of Guangdong and Guangxi (粵桂邊防第三路軍總司令), had armed confrontations with the renowned generals Bai Chongxi and Li Zongren in 1925, and later fled to Hong Kong.
 When he was a general in the Chinese mainland, he bought a lot of land in Hong Kong.
 He was a member of the Board of Director of Pok Oi Hospital in 1932 and 1933 and its Chairman in 1934.
 His residence in Fung Kat Heung was completed approximately in 1932.

 The residence is called Shum Residence (沈氏大屋) or Chun Nam Tong (鎮南堂) is a modern version of a Hakka house of high built heritage value.
 It is built in a row of three houses separated by two courtyards blending traditional Hakka architecture with western design elements.
 The largest component is the General House (上將府) in the middle and to its right is the Shum Ancestral Hall (沈氏家祠) and to its left the Hip Wai House (協威樓).
 The House's main building is a two-story structure having a rectangular hall surrounded by a U-shaped unit of living-rooms with a courtyard separating it.
 The upper story is accessed by a staircase in the hall and a bridge on the upper story is linking it to the rear unit.
 Verandas are on both storys of the U-shaped unit.
 The building is constructed of green bricks having its walls supporting part of its pitched roofs of timber rafters, purlins and clay tiles.
 Part of its roofs are reinforced flat concrete ones.
 The building is with minimal decoration with the name board at its entrance above the lintel and simple fascia boards and black wall friezes.

 The General House was used as the dining and living rooms where Shum met his friends and had meals with his friends and family.
-The four characters (宣威馳譽) by Chinese politician Li Yuan-hong still hang in the living room of the general’s house.
+The four characters (宣威馳譽) by Chinese politician Li Yuanhong still hang in the living room of the general’s house.
 Hip Wai House was where Shum lived.
 The Shum Ancestral Hall houses a number of soul tablets of Shum ancestors for worship with special offerings during the Chinese New Year, Qingming and Chung Yeung Festivals.
 Dim Dang (點燈) ritual is still held at the hall on the first day of the first lunar month.
 It is a rare example of early 1930s residential architecture.